Wile E. Coyote and the Road Runner: Post-theatrical appearances

 Wile E. Coyote and the Road Runner appeared in several episodes of Tiny Toon Adventures.
 In this series, Wile E. (voiced in the Jim Reardon episode "Piece of Mind" by Joe Alaskey) was the dean of Acme Looniversity and the mentor of Calamity Coyote.
 The Road Runner's protégé in this series was Little Beeper.
 In the episode "Piece of Mind", Wile E. narrates the life story of Calamity while Calamity is falling from the top of a tall skyscraper.
 In the direct-to-video film Tiny Toon Adventures: How I Spent My Vacation, the Road Runner finally gets a taste of humiliation by getting run over by a mail truck that "brakes for coyotes".

 The two were also seen in cameos in Animaniacs.
 They were together in two Slappy Squirrel cartoons: "Bumbie's Mom" and "Little Old Slappy from Pasadena".
 In the latter, the Road Runner gets another taste of humiliation when he is out-run by Slappy's car, and holds up a sign saying "I quit" — immediately afterward, Buttons, who was launched into the air during a previous gag, lands squarely on top of him.
 Wile E. appears without the bird in a The Wizard of Oz parody, dressed in his batsuit from one short, in a twister (tornado) funnel in "Buttons in Ows".
 Also, in the extended version of the segment "Newsreel of the Stars", an artist (a caricature of Chuck Jones) is seen drawing the Road Runner.

 The Road Runner appears in an episode of the 1991 series Taz-Mania, in which Taz grabs him by the leg and gets ready to eat him, until the two gators are ready to capture Taz, so he lets the Road Runner go.
 In another episode of Taz-Mania, the Road Runner cartoons are parodied, with Taz dressed as the Road Runner and the character Willy Wombat dressed as Wile E. Coyote.
 Willy tries to catch Taz with Acme Roller Skates but fails, and Taz even says "Beep, beep."
+Wile E. made a cameo in an episode in which he gets crushed by a boulder at a Boulder Museum.

-Wile E. and the Road Runner would also make an appearance in the 1996 film Space Jam, where they, along with the read of the Looney Tunes characters, must win against invading aliens through basketball with the help of Michael Jordan.
-They would also appear in its 2021 sequel Space Jam: A New Legacy.
+Wile E. and the Road Runner also make an appearance in the 1996 film Space Jam, where they, along with the rest of the Looney Tunes characters, must win against invading aliens through basketball with the help of Michael Jordan.
+They also appear in its 2021 sequel Space Jam: A New Legacy.

+Wile E. Coyote and the Road Runner returned in toddler form in the 2000 theatrical short Little Go Beep.
+In the cartoon, Wile E. Coyote's dad Cage E. Coyote (voiced by Stan Freberg) has him go through a rite of passage by catching a roadrunner and advises him to stick to a vow of silence until its done.